isakro/shoredate/README.md

 <img src="man/figures/interpolated_curve-1.png" style="display: block; margin: auto;" />

-This interpolation procedure is performed under the hood for each site when calling `shoreline_date()` which performs the shoreline dating procedure.
+This interpolation is performed under the hood for each site when calling `shoreline_date()`, which performs the shoreline dating procedure.

 ## Shoreline dating a site